digital-work-lab/handbook/docs/teaching/lectures.md

 Deadline: End of August (summer term), March (winter term)

-## 5. "Catch-up Exams" (in the following term)
+## 5. Repeat exam (following term)

-Despite a course is only set for either the winter or the summer term, the possibility to write an exam is still offered in both terms.
+Students have the possibility to repeat the exam in the following term (even if the lecture is not offered again).
 Registration for students in FlexNOW is created by the examination office. (true???)

-- Professor: Check FlexNOW after the registration period, to find out whether an exam has to take place.
+- Professor: Upon notification by the examination office (E-Mail: "Prüferbestellung"), create the repeat exam.
+Student registrations are available in FlexNOW.
+- Repeat relevant steps of *Exams and documentation* (step 4)

 ## Applicable regulations